-Future Impacts of Accounting Pronouncements-The Agency has not completed the process of evaluating the impact that will result from adopting GASB Statements No. 83, Certain Asset Retirement Obligations, and No. 88, Certain Disclosures Related to Debt, including Direct Borrowing and Direct Payments, effective for the fiscal year ending June 30, 2019; No. 84, Fiduciary Activities; and No. 90, Majority Equity Interests-an amendment of GASB Statements No. 14 and No. 61, effective for the fiscal year ending June 30, 2020, and No. 87, Leases, and No. 89, Accounting for Interest Cost Incurred before the End of a Construction Period, effective for the fiscal year ending GASB Statements No. 83, 84, 86, 87, 88, 89 and 90 will have on its financial position and results of operations when such statements are adopted.
+Future Impacts of Accounting Pronouncements-The Agency has not completed the process of evaluating the impact that will result from adopting GASB Statements No. 84, Fiduciary Activities, and No. 90, Majority Equity Interests-an amendment of GASB Statements No. 14 and No. 61, effective for the year ending June 30, 2020, No. 87, Leases; and No. 89, Accounting for Interest Cost Incurred before the End of a Construction Period, effective for the year ending June 30, 2021, and No. 91, Conduit Debt Obligations, effective for the year ending June 30, 2022.
+The Agency is, therefore, unable to disclose the impact that adopting GASB Statements No. 84, 87, 89, 90 and 91 will have on its financial position and results of operations when such statements are adopted.